 You can now log in to your Twitter or Facebook account to sync your PUBG Mobile data or play as a guest if you don’t want to log in to your account.
 Do note that if you log in with the same credentials that you used on your phone, all your PUBG Mobile account data will be carried forward to the emulator and the stats will remain synced up no matter which platform you play the game on.

-With these settings, the game runs rather well on my system with minor stutters and lag here and there, which is to be expected since we’re running the game on an emulator.
+With these settings, the game runs rather well on my system with minor stutters and lags here and there, which is to be expected since we’re running the game on an emulator.
 Don’t expect the game to run as well as it would run on a high-end smartphone, even if you have high-end hardware powering your PC.
-Since the Tencent Gaming Buddy emulator is still in beta, it has its own fair share of issues.

 You might also want to change the controls as per your liking, by clicking on the ‘Customize’ button in the bottom left corner of the ‘Controls’ tab in the in-game settings menu.